retroenv/nesgo/README.md

 The integrated OpenGL GUI support is enabled by default.
 Debugging your code will execute using the built-in Emulator and GUI.
-The GUI modes can be selected using the following build flags:
+To select the GUI mode to use, set the following build flags:

 * `nogui`: disables all GUI modules
-* `noopengl` disables the OpenGL GUI
-* `sdl` enables the SDL GUI
+* `noopengl` `sdl` enables the SDL GUI

 The following libraries need to be installed, depending on the operating system: